 - Stay at home during the day – if you want to watch the protests, stay at home and watch on the news.
-The protest marches on November 21 will also disrupt transportation in the big cities in Colombia.
+The protest marches also disrupt transportation in the big cities in Colombia.
 So, if you don’t have to go out, simply stay at home and be safe.
-Also, many businesses in Colombia are closing on November 21.
+Also, some businesses in Colombia close during protests.

 - If you go to the protests bring ID and follow police orders – if you decide to go see the protests or participate, keep in mind that Colombian law requires people to carry ID.
 So, bring your ID or a photocopy.
 The marches are expected to be huge with a big police presence.
 Make sure to follow the orders of police that are trying to maintain order.
 And follow our Colombia safety tips.

-- Is it safe to go out at night on November 21? – it depends.
+- Is it safe to go out at night? – it depends.
 The protest marches are scheduled during the day and are expected to end by late afternoon.
 We recommend watching the news to make sure the protests have ended before going out.
 Some Medellín events have been scheduled on protest days and a few were canceled in the past.
 So, if going to an event on a day of protests make sure the event isn’t cancelled.